Approximate waiting time to speak to a doctor is within 40 minutes.

 This is not a test that diagnoses anything on its own.
 Your GP always interprets results alongside your symptoms, health history, and physical exam.

-If you are unsure why an FBC blood test was ordered or what it checks, a Online telehealth doctor can explain the test and arrange a pathology referral if needed.
+If you are unsure why an FBC blood test was ordered or what it checks, an online telehealth doctor can explain the test and arrange a pathology referral if needed.

 What is an FBC blood test?